 The Classic Theatre Festival is a project of Burning Passions Theatre, a registered charity governed by a volunteer board of directors.
 The management team is comprised of Laurel Smith, Artistic Producer and Matthew Behrens, Associate Producer.

 The Classic Theatre Festival has been honoured to grow with a wide variety of community and regional partners to become a marquee event, the longest running festival each year in Lanark County.
 From our humble beginnings with two shows per summer to a season that now boasts 17 performances a week on three separate stages, we have been rewarded with loving, engaged and enthusiastic audiences whose feedback is invaluable.
 We are especially proud of our work with scores of young people in cooperative mentorships and paid employment, our engagement raising over $100,000 for local charities, and our opening up of 2,600+ free seats for low income and socially marginalized community members through the Save-a-Seat program.
 By drawing thousands of tourists to Perth and Lanark County each summer, we also act as an important contributor to the local economy, with millions of dollars in annual spin-off benefits at restaurants, accommodations, local shops, and more.
-We’ve also been blessed with five-star reviews and 15 Capital Critics Circle and Ottawa Theatre Awards nominations for Best Production, Best Direction, Best Design and Best Actor, with Catherine McNally winning the Best Actor award for her portrayal of Mrs. Warren in 2018’s Mrs. Warren’s Profession.
+We’ve also been blessed with five-star reviews, and 15 Capital Critics Circle and Ottawa Theatre Awards nominations for Best Production, Best Direction, Best Design and Best Actor, with Catherine McNally winning the Best Actor award for her portrayal of Mrs. Warren in 2018’s Mrs. Warren’s Profession.
 The Festival has also been nominated for the Premier’s Award for Excellence in the Arts, as well as Ottawa Tourism’s Best New Company, and has been a recipient of the OHvation Customer Service Excellence designation.